-Not all Florida cities have equal homeowners insurance rates.
-Pricing depends on city-specific variables like the number of claims filed nearby, meaning your ZIP code could have a major impact on how much you pay.
+Not all Florida cities have the same home insurance rates.
+Policies are often priced on locally specific variables such as the number of homeowners claims filed nearby, meaning your specific ZIP code impact how much you pay.

 |City||Average Annual Home Insurance Rate|